 Character & Charm, Galore

 The centerpiece of this lovely Santa Barbara Bed and Breakfast is a Victorian Manor nestled on the property that expands for about an acre.
-Combined with the Carriage Barn and English Cottages, there are 15 rooms total.
+Combined with the Carriage Barn and English Cottages, there are 15 rooms in total.

 Built in 1874, not an ounce of charm was lost over time.
 Large banana leaves, fresh-cut lawns, and fountains along hedge-lined pathways lead you to your room.
 I stayed in the Greenwich Cottage, my own secluded abode with a private patio.

-Entering my cottage, I was greeted with fresh baked cookies, an hors d’oeuvres plate, and the red wine I requested.
+Entering my cottage, I was greeted with freshly baked cookies, an hors d’oeuvres plate, and the red wine I requested.
 It was hard to think about the “breakfast” part of Bed and Breakfast, even with the scrumptious menu staring me in the face.
 No need to rush, I had till 8 pm to put in my order.

 Breakfast is scheduled at intervals so folks can safely distance themselves when eating on the veranda of the main house.
 My 2-day menu consisted of Breakfast Sopes and Greek Frittata as the main dish with fruit, toast, coffee, juice, and pastries.

 Quite the menu considering that I hadn’t even killed off all those complimentary cookies served upon arrival.
 OK, I did.
 For me, the test of a well-baked cookie is one that can be properly paired with a wine.
 Mission accomplished.